Ozden Yasarer 1, Zubeyir Sari 2, Ozge Baykan Copuroglu 3, Tugba Akguller Eker 4, Onur Aydogdu 5

 Item Difficulty Index and Item Discrimination Index

 A 27% high- and low-scoring group comparison was performed for validity analysis.
-The difficulty of the item (P) and the discrimination power of the item (r) were found using the percentages of correct responses in the high and low scoring groups.16
+The difficulty of the item (P) and the discrimination power of the item (r) were found using the percentages of correct responses in the high and low scoring groups.

 The item discrimination index refers to the level of discrimination between participants with high (high scoring group) and poor (low scoring group) levels of success.
-According to the item discrimination index criteria, values of 0.40 and greater refer to a very good item (high discrimination power), values between 0.30 and 0.39 refer to a reasonably good item, values between 0.20 and 0.29 refer to an item with moderate power that needs to be worked on and corrected (moderate discrimination power), and values of 0.19 and less refer to a very weak item (low discrimination power).17,18
+According to the item discrimination index criteria, values of 0.40 and greater refer to a very good item (high discrimination power), values between 0.30 and 0.39 refer to a reasonably good item, values between 0.20 and 0.29 refer to an item with moderate power that needs to be worked on and corrected (moderate discrimination power), and values of 0.19 and less refer to a very weak item (low discrimination power).

-The item difficulty index is the ratio of the number of individuals who responded correctly to an item to the total number of participants.19 As the difficulty (P) value of an item, in other words, the percentage of individuals who responded correctly to the item, increases, it is understood that the question is easy.
+19 As the difficulty (P) value of an item, in other words, the percentage of individuals who responded correctly to the item, increases, it is understood that the question is easy.
 As it decreases, it is concluded that the question is difficult.
 The P-value is valued between 0 and 1.
 As item difficulty approaches 1, the question becomes easier.
 As item difficulty approaches 0, the question becomes more difficult.
-The item difficulty below 0.60 means that the question is difficult.20
+The item difficulty below 0.60 means that the question is difficult.

 1.5.
 Reliability analysis